 Take a college course on the subject of your choice

-Both programs are taught by Harvard-affiliated instructors and are academically rigorous.
+All programs are taught by Harvard and visiting faculty and are academically rigorous.
 You will experience what a college course is like.
-You’ll have the opportunity to explore a topic that might not be available in your high school.
+You’ll have the opportunity to explore a topic that might not be available in your high school or go deeper into a subject such as biology than a typical high school course allows.

 What’s the difference?